erannuc/germline_pipeline_v7/README.md

 ```
 ## Slurm script to get feature files from the s3 bucket and unzip them <a name="get_feature_files"></a>

 In AWS with slurm installed, the follwing script create the above tree structure of feature files.
-Features are copied from their location on the nucleix.features bucket and unzipped and located under their sample (library) subdir in the local directory (aws EFS).
+Features are copied from their location on the nucleix.features bucket, unzipped and placed under their sample (library) subdir in the local directory (aws EFS).

 ```
 python slurm_transfer_files.py -s [samples list] -fd [features directory]